 If you fail to get permission you may find yourself accused of child abduction, which is defined as taking a child under 16 away from the person who usually cares for them and has Parental Responsibility without their consent.

-If anyone with Parental Responsibility refuses to give consent you can apply to the court for a for a Specific Issue order; that is an order dealing with a particular problem over caring for children which is in dispute between the parents.
+If anyone with Parental Responsibility refuses to give consent you can apply to the court for a Specific Issue order; that is an order dealing with a particular problem over caring for children which are in dispute between the parents.
 If granted the Court will give permission for the holiday to take place.

 If you are the parent objecting to a holiday you can apply to the court for a Prohibited Steps order, which stops a parent from doing something or taking a particular step in relation to a child.

 This is a complicated area where many factors can make a difference to the overall outcome and legal advisors need to act quickly and decisively.
 It is essential to take advice as early as possible if there is any doubt about your parental rights to avoid any potential conflict.

 If you need advice regarding parental responsibility or are faced with a refusal to consent to an imminent holiday our team of family lawyers at Beswicks Legal have the knowledge and experience to act quickly to negotiate an agreement or if necessary, advise upon an application to the court.

 If you would like a confidential chat about this or any aspect of family law please contact 01782 205000 or firstname.lastname@example.org